Facts We Must Know About Older Adult Oral Health

 - Gum disease.
 A high percentage of older adults have gum disease.
 Accordingly, about 2 in 3 (68%) adults aged 65 years or older have gum disease.

 - Tooth loss.
 Nearly 1 in 5 of adults aged 65 or older have lost all of their teeth.
-Complete tooth loss is twice as prevalent among adults aged 75 and older (26%) compared with adults aged 65-74 (13%).3 Having missing teeth or wearing dentures can affect nutrition, because people without teeth or with dentures often prefer soft, easily chewed foods instead of foods such as fresh fruits and vegetables.
+Complete tooth loss is twice as prevalent among adults aged 75 and older (26%) compared with adults aged 65-74 (13%).Missing teeth or ill fitting dentures can adversely affect nutrition.
+Generally, processed food may be easier to chew with no teeth but they are less nutritious than fresh fruits, vegetables, meat, and fish.

 - Oral cancer.
 Cancers of the mouth primarily affect older adults; Furthermore, the median age at diagnosis is 62 years.